Travel Destinations

 yet spoiled by the madding crowds … where you can still feel like a traveler, not a tourist.

 So where should you consider visiting this year?
-Well, if my
+Well, if my editor’s

-Mexico’s Colonial Heartland
+Mexico’s Colonial

-Visiting Mexico’s colonial cities is like falling through a crack
+Mexico’s colonial cities is like falling through a crack in time, back to the 16th century--the heyday

-in time, back to the 16th century--the heyday of the Spanish Conquistadores.
-Don’t miss the creepy mummies of
+of the Spanish Conquistadores.
+Don’t miss the creepy mummies of Guanajuato, the opal sellers of Queretero, or Zacatecas and

-go dancing in one of the mines, and stay in a bullring that’s now a hotel.)
-There’s also the quaint art-and-crafts
+its silver mines.
+(When I was in Zacatecas, you could go dancing in one of the mines, and stay in a bullring that’s

-town of San Miguel de Allende; Dolores Hidalgo, birthplace of Mexican independence; and Morelia, home of the
+now a hotel.)
+There’s also the quaint art-and-crafts town of San Miguel de Allende; Dolores Hidalgo, birthplace of

-showcases over 300 varieties, many the original recipes of nuns.
-Here, Mexican food is aimed at Mexicans, not
+recipes of nuns.
+Here, Mexican food is aimed at Mexicans, not gringos--as well as sampling the restaurants, you can

-gringos--as well as sampling the restaurants, you can take a short cookery course.
-Plus, you can relax in spas, go
+take a short cookery course.
+Plus, you can relax in spas, go horse-riding, and shop for great buys in

 |

-Combining small island charm with Caribbean chic, Martinique and
+Combining small island charm with Caribbean chic, Martinique and Guadeloupe are the two

-Guadeloupe are the two main islands of the French West Indies.
-Odd though it seems, these two islands are as French
+main islands of the French West Indies.
+Odd though it seems, these two islands are as French as Provence.
+Islanders

-come across beach shacks, free-ranging hens, and throbbing zouk music, you’ll also encounter six-lane highways,
+Although you’ll come across beach shacks, free-ranging hens, and

-incredible: Off Guadeloupe’s western coast is the Jacques Cousteau Marine Reserve, an underwater realm of corals,
+marinas.
+Fishing, sailing, and diving opportunities are incredible: Off Guadeloupe’s western coast is the Jacques

-sea sponges, and tropical fish.
+Cousteau Marine Reserve, an underwater realm of corals, sea sponges, and tropical fish.

-Buenos Aires, Argentina
+Buenos Aires,

 One of the world’s best-value travel destinations right now, Buenos